blogh/PAF/FAQ.md

 __A__: You need to rebuild your old master from the new primary instance first.

 See the "Failover" section in the [administration page]({{ site.baseurl }}/administration.html).

+<a name="update-maxconnections"></a>
+__Q: How can I change the max_connections setting of PostgreSQL without breaking the HA cluster ?__

+__A__: The requirements for changing max_connections are to:
+* restart your PostgreSQL instance after the modification.
+* have an equal or highter value for the setting on you standby(ies) compared to the master.

+This is usually not a problem if you do things in the right order.
+With pacemaker it's a little trickier than usual because resources are always restarted as standby first  (even you master).
+Therefore, before proceeding to the change, you should either:
+* set the nodes to maintenance mode.
+* unmanage the ressource of the PostgreSQL cluster you want to modify.